16 Types of Steak Everyone Should Know

 Technically, London broil is a cooking method, not a cut of beef, but many grocery stores sell steaks by this name.
 It’s usually a top round steak cut from the hindquarters of the beef, but you might want to double-check with the butcher because sometimes flank steak is sold under this name.

-Editor’s Tip: It’s best to marinate these steaks with an acidic ingredient to help break down the tough muscle fibers.
+How to Cook It: It’s best to marinate these steaks with an acidic ingredient to help break down the tough muscle fibers.
 Then, flash-sear them in a hot pan or on the grill.
 Overcooked London broil can be tough and chewy, so we recommend keeping the steak in the medium-rare to medium range.
 Then, cut the steak against the grain after resting.
 These steaks are also a great choice for homemade beef jerky.

 T-bone or Porterhouse